Devcontainers & Runtime Images

 containers.dev scrape, TTL 24 h.Triggering provisioning

 Provisioning is asynchronous.
 The CLI command returns immediately after the backend enqueues a job; you then poll for status.
-Three triggers can put a crew into provisioning state:- Explicit CLI/API trigger —
+Five triggers can put a crew into provisioning state:- Proactive auto-provision on config save — when a crew is created (

 crewship crew provision <slug>orPOST /api/v1/crews/{crewId}/provision. - Crew rebuild —